 You will also need to pull and assess your base molding and flooring materials.
 If you the floors are carpet, you might be able to pull back the wet area and dry it (along with the flooring materials using a fan).

-3) Establish Proper Airflow and Keep the Windows Closed When Drying
+3) Establish Proper Airflow and Maintain the Windows Closed When Drying

 Once you discover moisture, your first instinct may be to open windows to help with the drying process, but it might not be your best move.
-For instance, if your building is mechanically ventilated, the systems require constant pressure levels to operate properly.
-You also want to avoid excess coolness or heat and humidity, or you might end up complicating the drying process.
+For instance, if your building is mechanically ventilated, the systems require constant pressure levels to operate correctly.
+You also want to avoid excess coolness or heat and humidity, or you might end up complicating the drying procedure.

 Listen & Subscribe to Datpiff’s Official Spotify Playlist: